c4lliope/rfcs/038-resource-prototypes/proposal.md

     file: some-resource/ci/unit.yml
 ```

+Assuming the latest version detected is `abcdef`, this would correspond to the
-This roughly corresponds to the following build plan:
+following build plan:

 ```yaml
 jobs: